- What is Better – SSD or HDD?

 So, while your hard drive won't be moving as fast as the Flash, it won't drag either.
 Given the significantly cheaper cost of an HDD, this is a very good compromise.
 But when you’re looking for purely hard drive speed, an SSD is your move with the ability to read/write about nine times faster than an HDD, give or take.

 The slightly longer answer: yes, but you’ll want to be mindful of some things before you make the switch.
-First, you’ll want to make sure you get an SSD that can actually fit in your laptop so it’s not an external drive.
+First, you’ll want to make sure you get an SSD that can actually fit in your laptop so it’s not an external hard drive.
 That means doing a bit of manual work on your device – not always easy, nor always something people are comfortable doing themselves.

 Second, you’ll want to consider that moving a hard drive isn’t just about taking your photos, games, and documents from drive A to drive B – you have to migrate your entire OS to the new hard drive.
 That means you might need to enter BIOS to change the boot order of the drive and find a new install disk for your OS, or clone the current drive to the new one.
 The cloning method is much more accessible – all you need is a SATA-to-USB cable – and works in the same spirit of copying folders from one location to another.

 If you go with the cloning method, all you need to do is shut down the laptop and swap the drives.
 If you’re looking for a fresh drive, including installing your OS, you’ll need to go through a few extra hoops.
 But regardless of your method, this is a very doable project.
 Check out our guide on how to install an SSD.

 Both SSD and HDD drives are god for long term storage.
 Based on what “long term” means to you and our earlier answer about lifecycles of each drive, you may find one more suited for the other.
 A couple other things to considerations may be things like potential risk of power failure – something that could adversely impact SSD drives – or how often you plan on moving your drives around – which could impact HDD – but both are suitable for long term usage.